Is legalizing marijuana really a good idea?...

 But this is not the point.
 Cancer patients who are suffering indescribable pain are not typically out driving and getting into accidents.
 Recreational users are.
 Data shows these 'users' are involved in a disproportionately high number of auto fatalities.
 We have known for a long time, a very long time the relationship between drinking and auto accidents and fatalities.
 There is no need to delve into those statistics.
 It is worth noting the relationships between driving while under the influence of THC and auto accidents and fatalities.

-Going back to the days of the repeal of prohibition and the invention of automobiles, there is a known and dark relationship there.
-The loss of life due to driving while intoxicated is inestimable.
-Beyond frightening, and it continues today.
-But we have include a new dimension to this lunacy.
+Going back to the days of the repeal of prohibition and the invention of automobiles, there is a dark relationship between driving and the consumption of alcohol.
+The loss of life due to driving while intoxicated is inestimable, beyond frightening, and it continues today.
+But we have now included a new dimension to this lunacy.
 Driving while high.
-As I mentioned earlier, 24 states have approved recreational use.
+As I mentioned earlier, almost half of the states have approved recreational use.
 I might ask the question, what is the 'purpose' of drinking alcohol, if not recreational?
 I dare say, there's never been a medical professional ever who has prescribed alcohol for a medical condition.
 Obviously, alcohol is exclusively for recreational purposes.
 It serves no medicinal purpose.
-24 states have legally approved THC for recreational use.
 When these 24 states passed these laws, was due consideration given to the risks associated with driving while impaired?
 I think not.

-A recent study conducted in Ohio, which is one of the 'legal recreational states' proffers the following statistics: 42% of drivers in Montgomery County Ohio who died in traffic accidents tested positive for THC over a six year period from 2018 to 2024.
+A recent study conducted in Ohio, which is one of the 'legal recreational states' proffers the following statistics: 42% of drivers in Montgomery County Ohio who died in traffic accidents over a six year period from 2018 to 2024tested positive for THC.
 Any way you look at it, that is very competitive with traffic fatalities due to driving while under the influence of alcohol.
 I wouldn't expect results much different from other 'recreational use states'.

 Who exactly benefits from these liberal laws?
 The recreational users?
-About half of the traffic fatalities are due to driving while high.
+Of course.
+It is without doubt a fledgling industry within itself, as was alcohol in the early days.
+We are approaching the benchmark where about half of traffic fatalities are due to driving while high.
 Is the high from a joint worth dying for?
 Or taking the lives of innocents in an accident?
-How is this different from driving while under the influence of alcohol?
+How is this net effect any different from driving while under the influence of alcohol?
 The net result is people die, does it matter what the inebriated person was indulging in?...

 Having the right to indulge in the recreational use of THC products is not the issue.
 Just as the right to imbibe alcohol is legal.
-But no one has the right to operate a motor vehicle while under the influence of a substance that impairs the ability to safely operate the vehicle.
+But no one has the right to operate a motor vehicle while under the influence of any substance that impairs the ability to safely operate a vehicle.
 This puts not only their life but the lives of others at risk.
 We have well over a century of evidence that the results of this can be catastrophic.
-It sort of seems like throwing fuel on the fire.
-Lives matter.
-All of them...
+About 12,000 people each year are killed in auto accidents involving drunk driving.
+In 2021, there were about 11,000 drug involved traffic fatalities reported.
+This includes crashes where one or more drugs were detected, not THC alone and not necessarily causal.
+Obviously, there is a surfeit of recreational drugs, most of which are illegal and will always be.
+A few peer-reviewed studies comparing crash rates before and after legalization across states estimate increases in fatalities that could amount to 1,000 - 1,400 additional traffic deaths per year.
+Data for traffic fatalities where THC was known to be the cause of the crash is in an incipient stage.
+But the pattern is already emerging.
+Legalization may have solved the issue of reducing the amount of drug offenses for a 'seemingly harmless' drug that many will indulge in anyway, but at what cost?
+It sort of seems like throwing fuel on the fire...

 No comments: